SpeedoMacMuffin/DeadNode-App/README.md

 ---

+In the future there will be an Image provided for an easy installation process.
+Until then, this takes around 15 - 20 minutes on the Pi 3b+ and 4b+.
+The Zero W takes a little longer.

 ### **_1. Raspberry Pi Setup_**

 - Click on [this](https://www.raspberrypi.org/software/operating-systems/) link and select "Raspberry Pi OS Lite" and download the file.